-Winter is coming and can become problematic for your hearing, hearing aids and ears.
+Winter can become problematic for your hearing, hearing aids and ears.
 It is vital that you protect your ears and hearing aids during this up and coming season.
 Here are some snippets of advice on how to avoid damage to your hearing and hearing aids.
+Avoid any type of hearing problem in winter with our top tips for the season.

 Months of exposing your ears to cold temperatures can increase the risk of ear infections, extensive ear wax or a condition called ‘surfer’s ear’.
 While ear infections are completely common in winter they can turn into a chronic problem and can eventually induce hearing loss or make your existing hearing loss worse.